google/dcm-trix-addon/README.md

 ## Setting up Time Zone

 1. Go to `Project Settings` and change the Time Zone to the desired one.
 This will directly influence in the Scheduling function of the code.
-1. If no changes are mare in this section, the Timezone selected for the Project will be GMT-03:00.
+1. If no changes are made in this section, the Timezone selected for the Project will be GMT-03:00.

 ## Setting up authentication